eriqande/gsi_sim/README.md

 estimating the mixing proportions.
 This is known in fisheries as "Genetic Stock Identification" or GSI
-  2. Conduct simulations of such inference to predict the power of the genetic markers assembled in a "genetic basline" to conduct.
+  2. Conduct simulations of such inference to predict the power of the genetic markers assembled in a "genetic baseline".

 `gsi_sim` was originally written to do #2 above, but later was adopted to do  #1 as well.